 - A. Scope - 1.
 Provide for flushing and disinfection of domestic water systems. - 2.
 Isolate and bypass equipment listed in Clause 3.1. - B. Quality Assurance - 1.
 Provide chemical treatment, chemicals and equipment by an agency that specializes in this type of work.
 This work shall be directed by the water treatment agency who, upon completion, shall certify that the process is satisfactory and submit a report outlining the cleaning operation and the treatment process. - 2.
 Provide chemical treatment as specified herein and provide written reports.
 Reports shall be signed by the chemical treatment agency, mechanical contractor and commissioning agent. - 3.
 Include for the costs of an independent testing agency, selected by the Owner, to take samples of domestic water, perform lab analysis of the chemical treatment levels, and submit a written report of their findings to the Owner.
 Should the lab results prove that standards for drinking water quality have not been met, the Contractor shall correct the deficiency and cover the costs of the independent testing agency to take additional samples and tests. - 4.
+Water must be handled in accordance with Hoosic Water Quality District standards - 5.
 All equipment, service and chemicals shall be from one supplier. - C. Submittals - 1.
 Submit shop drawings including proposed chemicals, quantities, procedures and analysis reports to be used on this project.
 Provide written operating instructions and system schematics. - 2.
 Provide written reports containing log and procedure of system cleaning and degreasing, giving times, dates, conditions of water and problems and actions encountered. - 3.
 Submit a written report on system operations.